Ick! Lice! Now What?

 - Clean up the infested person's clothing and bedding.

-- This requires washing clothing and bedding in a washing machine at a water temperature of 120
+- This requires washing clothing and bedding in a washing machine at a water temperature

-the hot water to kill adults and eggs.
+exposure to the hot water to kill adults and eggs.

 - The actual bedding (mattress and pillow etc.) should be vacuumed thoroughly daily,